How To Engage Your Core: What Does It Mean?

-Whether you train in a group setting, prefer the convenience of doing an exercise program at home, or have one-on-one time with a personal trainer, it’s likely you’ve done a workout where the instructor has asked you to “engage your core” or “tighten your abs”.
+Whether you train in a gym, prefer the convenience of following your Sweat program at home, or have one-on-one time with a personal trainer, it’s likely you’ve done a workout where the instructor has asked you to “engage your core” or “tighten your abs”.
 Sorry, you want me to do what exactly?

 What is your core?

-Your core is a complex network of muscles that extends far beyond your belly or abs.
+Your core is a complex network of muscles in your torso that extends far beyond your belly or abs.
 In fact, it includes everything in your midsection; your pelvis, lower back, hips and abdomen.
-As your body performs movement or exercise — and this could be anything from walking down the street, bending to pick something up or doing a workout — your core is what keeps your body stable.
+As your body performs movement — and this could be anything from walking down the street, bending to pick something up or completing a workout — your core is what keeps your body stable.

 These are the main muscles you need to know about: